Last Updated on October 16, 2021 by Oddmund Groette

 Infinite numbers of strategies can be implemented

 Computing power lets you trade almost infinite numbers of strategies, systems, and portfolios.
 The magic behind Jim Simons’ Medallion Fund’s spectacular performance is their enormous number of different strategies spread across different markets and time frames.
 Strategies that perform differently from each other lead to a smooth equity curve and high profit factors and Sharpe ratios.

 Automated trading frees up time

 Quant trading lowers your costs and increases efficiency.
 There is no need to sit in front of the screen all day, and it frees time you can spend on getting additional income.
 Moreover, there is reason to believe the friction costs of getting in and out of position go down.

 The order entry speed is much higher than what you can do physically.
 When the scan is done, an order gets sent out in one-hundredth of a second.
 The speed of entry and exit helps you resemble your backtest to the exact detail.

 Quant systems make you consistent.
 A plan requires you to follow the plan, and predefined rules for buying and selling make you follow the plan down to the smallest detail.
 Plan the trade and trade the plan.
 Despite ups and downs in the market, your quant systems help you stay consistent and disciplined.

-The cons of quant and automated trading:
+The cons of quant trading:

 Unfortunately, there are not only advantages with quant trading.
 Pitfalls are plentiful, and you are liable to black swans.
 You are dependent on your technology, and your code might turn your portfolio into a disaster.
 You can’t prepare for all scenarios.